 We live in interesting times.
 We have taken for granted for a long time in the United States that we are a Christian nation.
-Christians are fighting through political means and on social media to convince this country of those origins and to hold on to them.
-In my opinion, we has moved past those Christian origins, and I am not sure we will ever go back short of a revival of orchestrated by the Holy Spirit.
+Christians are fighting through political means and social media to convince this country of those origins and to hold on to them.
+This is a fight that began in my memory back in the 80’s, and maybe even before that.

 Current attitudes in popular culture and among the intellectual elite in the US view the Christian heritage negatively, to the extent that people admit we have a Christian heritage.
-People view Christians as privileged, wielding power, and oppressive.
-The positive connotation that went with the word, Christian, in our past has been replaced with a negative.
-This has largely happened in my lifetime.
+People view Christians as privileged, wielding power and oppressors.
+This is the cultural Marxist dialectic that has been playing out since at least the 70’s and maybe before that.
+We are losing the cultural war.

 Christians have not always deserved the positive connotation that unquestioningly followed the reference, Christian, in the past.
 Neither do Christians deserve the negative assumption that is evident today.
-While people may have previously distinguished the errors and failures as departures from the actual message of Christianity, that “nuance” (not that it is very nuanced) is being lost today.
+While people may have previously distinguished the errors and failures as departures from the actual message of Christianity, that “nuance” (not that it is very nuanced) is largely lost today.
 Moderns increasingly equate Christians with those errors and failures.
 The exceptions have swallowed the rule.

 We (Christians) need to be mindful in this realization that we can be guilty of the same failure to recognize the distinctions and nuances in “others” as well.
 Most Muslims, for instance, are not terrorists.
-Most feminists, gays, transgender people and other people who do not see the world as we do are just trying to find meaning and purpose, healing from their pain and happiness in life.
+Most feminists, gays, transgender people and others who do not see the world as we do are just trying to find meaning and purpose, healing from their pain and happiness in life.
 They aren’t the enemy.
-They are the people Jesus died for.
+They are people Jesus died for.

 But, I digress.

 Christians are the most oppressed religious group in the world today, but you wouldn’t know it in the United States.
-It isn’t the kind of news that gets published or that anyone wants to hear.
+It isn’t the kind of news that gets published (often) or that anyone wants to hear.
 It doesn’t fit the current narrative on Christianity that has developed in the west.

 The vestiges of Christian power and influence are evident everywhere, but it is a blighted and obsolescent infrastructure that is crumbling and washing away.
 The cultural momentum that is gaining steam threatens to displace it altogether from its place of position in the social commonwealth.
 The current oligarchs in that marketplace of ideas threaten to oust the Christian voice and banish it from the public square.